Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Causality in Computational Ethics

 \section{Causality in Computational Ethics}

 In recent years, various works in the field of computational ethics have shown that it is possible to formalise moral prescriptions---and this by means of a large number of techniques \citep{tolmeijer_implementations_2021}.
-Primarily, those belonging to the consequentialist and deontological traditions, which allow a better formalization than more recent theoretical reflections (e.g ethics of care, quantum ethics).
-To do this, these works have mainly relied on thought experiments, such as the trolley problem introduced by \citet{foot_problem_1967}.
-The first challenge was to formalise the problem---to represent it in a computer language so as to reproduce the sequence of the thought experiment.
-For the trolley problem, it was necessary to represent the fact that inaction would cause the death of five people, while the action of diverting the trolley would only cause the death of one person.
+Primarily, those belonging to the consequentialist and deontological traditions, which allow a better formalisation than more recent theoretical reflections (e.g ethics of care, quantum ethics).
+To do this, these works have mainly relied on thought experiments, such as the trolley problem introduced by \cite{foot_problem_1967}.
+The first challenge was to formalise the problem---i.e. representing it in a computer language so as to reproduce the event sequence of the thought experiment.
+For the trolley problem, it was necessary to represent the fact that inaction would cause the death of five people, while the action of diverting the trolley would only cause the death of a single person.